 - 6.2 A writer is a person selected by the Head of Centre to write down a candidate's answers.
 The answers must be written down exactly as dictated by the candidate.
 With BEC approval, a writer may be used in written examinations and/or in the preparation of coursework.
-Candidates may be allowed the use of a writer if they suffer from a permanent or long-term physical disability which prevents them from communicating in writing.
-Candidates suffering from a temporary disability such as a broken arm may also be eligible.
-BEC might also require also require the conversations between the candidate and the writer to be recorded on audio tape. - 6.3 The use of a writer is not normally permitted in examinations where writing is part of the assessment criteria as specified in the assessment objectives in the syllabus (see paragraph 3.3).
+Subject to BEC approval, candidates are allowed the use of a writer if they suffer from a permanent or long-term physical disability which prevents them from communicating in writing.
+Candidates suffering from a temporary disability such as a broken arm may also be eligible. - 6.3 The use of a writer is not normally permitted in examinations where writing is part of the assessment criteria as specified in the assessment objectives in the syllabus (see paragraph 3.3).
 However, in such cases, it may be acceptable for the candidate to dictate not only the words but also the punctuation.
 BEC will specify any such conditions and requirements when their decision about the application is communicated to the centre. - 6.4 The following regulations must be followed when a writer is to be used by a candidate: - 1 The use of the writer must be approved by BEC in advance of the examination or before any written coursework in started. - 2 The use of the writer should not give the candidate any advantage over other candidates, nor should the candidate be disadvantaged in any way which can be avoided. - 3 The use of a writer must not be allowed to modify the requirements of the assessment nor any specific requirements of the syllabus. - 4 Additional time (normally up to 25%) will be permitted to accommodate the use of a writer. - 5 A writer must be a responsible adult who is able to produce an accurate record of the answers dictated by the candidate.
 The person must be able to write legibly.
-In the case of scientific, mathematical or technical subjects, the writer should have a good working knowledge of the subject being examined. - 6 The writer should be selected by the Head of Centre and is responsible to the Head of Centre. - 7 The writer should not normally be the candidate's teacher.
+In the case of scientific, mathematical or technical subjects, the writer should have a good working knowledge of the subject being examined. - 6 The writer is responsible to the Head of Centre and should be selected by the Head of Centre. - 7 The writer should not normally be the candidate's teacher.
 If there is no alternative to the use of the candidate's teacher, BEC must be informed of the circumstances in advance.
-On no account should a relative or friend of the candidate be used as a writer.

-- 8 A candidate using a writer must be situated away from other candidates so that no other candidate is able to hear what is being dictated.
-Ideally, the candidate should be place in a separate room with the writer and an invigilator.
-It is not permissible for the writer also to act as the invigilator. - 9 The candidate should have the opportunity of practice in the use of a writer before any coursework task is started or any written examination takes place. - 10 In cases where the need for a writer arises immediately before a coursework task or examination, the Head of Centre must select a person be act as the writer and provide suitable accommodation and invigilation.
+On no account should a relative or friend of the candidate be used as a writer. - 8 A candidate using a writer must be situated away from other candidates so that no other candidate is able to hear what is being dictated.
+Ideally, the candidate should be placed in a separate room with the writer and an invigilator.
+It is not permissible for the writer also to act as the invigilator. - 9 The candidate should have the opportunity of practice in the use of a writer before any coursework task is started or any written examination takes place. - 10 In cases where the need for a writer arises immediately before a coursework task or examination, the Head of Centre must provide a writer, suitable accommodation and invigilation.
 The Head of Centre must ensure that the regulations in paragraph 6.4 are followed, and the circumstances must be reported to BEC immediately. - 11 The following procedures must be followed by the writer during an examination or coursework task.